Shawn5cents/CLion/README.md

 # CLion (Command Line Lion)

-A high-performance, native C++ CLI tool that acts as an autonomous pair programmer for C++ projects.
-By combining native C++ performance with AI-powered code assistance, CLion revolutionizes how developers interact with their codebase.
+CLion (Command Line Lion) is a high-performance, native C++ CLI tool that acts as an autonomous pair programmer for all agentic coding, focusing on robust context-handling and compiler-feedback loops, with support for OpenRouter and Requesty AI.

 ## Features